-THE PJM CITATION that accompanies the medal clearly demonstrates the nature of the PJM.
+THE POM CITATION that accompanies the medal clearly demonstrates the nature of the POM.
 It was honourably awarded and should be honourably worn, not consigned to the status of a trinket - and one that cannot even be worn.

 WHAT POSSIBLE HARM can it do to the Imperial Honours System to permit ageing Malaya-Borneo veterans, the vast majority of whom are now civilians, a little bit of pride and joy as we stand together on Remembrance Day remembering this country's dead from all wars, many of whom are our ex-comrades in arms - many of whom died in Malaysia?
-Should not their widows and next of kin be able to wear the "LOBBYING' IS NOT our natural habitat.
+Should not their widows and next of kin be able to wear the 'LOBBYING' IS NOT our natural habitat.
 We are ex-servicemen who have an intrinsic and instinctive sense of discipline and loyalty.
 As we set out our case, we do so with humility, and with an enduring loyalty to our country and our Queen, but this shameful recommendation has brought us together again for one last battle against a very unpleasant form of discrimination.

-WE ARE HONOURED that thousands of people have visited us and many hundreds actively support us in the UK, Europe, Australia, New Zealand, Canada, the United States and, most importantly, Malaysia.
+WE ARE HONOURED that from five continents and twenty-nine countries, tens of thousands of people have visited us and many hundreds actively support us in the UK, Europe, Australia, New Zealand, Canada, the United States and, most importantly, Malaysia.